UO-Data-Science/netneuro-arguments/README.md

 ```

 ### Tips
 * Using arguments with and IDE like RStudio or Spyder can be a little tricky.
 When you run the script in your IDE it needs to know what arguments to run with, which isn't always an option you can set.
 When a script is run without arguments it defaults to the value set in the `default= value` part of the option creation.
-You can use this to set point to your own files while developing your code, and either clear them or keep them when you share it.
+You can set this function argument to point to your own files while developing your code, and either clear them or keep them when you share it.
 Just remember if you're using version control not everyone can set there own default without runing into conflicts.

-* Save a log with values of your arguments along with your scripts results, so you can re-create what you did in the past.
+* Save a log with values of your arguments along with your script's results, so you can re-create what you did in the past.

 ## Use a Config file